 3.Plastic Wrap

-This technique is really nice for a stained glass effect or for rocks.
+This watercolor texture technique is nice for a stained-glass effect or for rocks.

-This is only 3 textures out many more.
+This is only three watercolor texture techniques out many more.
 You can use just about anything you can think of to create an interesting texture.
-Texture can be a great addition to your painting but here is a word of caution, with texture, less is more.
+Texture can be a powerful addition to your painting but here is a word of caution, with texture, less is more.
 Too much texture will make your painting too busy.

-What is your favorite way to create texture?
+What is your favorite way to create texture with watercolor?

 Cheers, Krista